ppiippaa/The-Hoytsons/README.md

 # The Hoytsons

 Wedding information website.
-Technologies used include HTML, CSS, JavaScript and GoogleForms.
+Technologies used include HTML, custom CSS, vanilla JavaScript and GoogleForms.